Asbestos compensation scheme criticised by campaigners

 "This scheme is not what we expected.
 It was presented as a fait accompli to asbestos victims and saves the insurance industry a small fortune at huge cost to asbestos victims.

-"The bill needs to be unpicked and repackaged if the victims' best interests are going to be truly at its heart."'Life is a mess'
+"The bill needs to be unpicked and repackaged if the victims' best interests are going to be truly at its heart."

 There have also been concerns that only those who are diagnosed after 25 July 2012, when the government first announced details of the scheme, will be eligible for compensation.